natepayn3/Aethr/README.md

         ignore_alpha = 0,
     })

+### Wallpaper controls

+The wallpaper picker uses awww and supports animated wallpapers as well as ctrl+clicking for single wallpaper changes on multi-monitor setups.

 ### IPC Handlers

 Once deployed, you can interact with or toggle the shell layout elements cleanly via the command line or desktop keybinds: